Devansh80/Aadhaar-UID-Masking-Tool/README.md

    - The language is different in Aadhaar in different regions and this is a very critical problem, but our model can also recognize different languages easily.

+# Algorithms Used
+In our solution pipeline we use some algorithms such as:

+**1.Verhoeff Algorithm:** Aadhaar UID is a 12-digit number in which the last digit is a checksum digit calculated using this algorithm.
+It utilizes some tables (multiplication, inverse and permutation) for calculating the checksum bit.
+For validating, the same tables are used.

+**2.ESRGANs:** Enhanced Super-Resolution Generative Adversarial Networks are capable of generating realistic textures during single image super-resolution.
+It achieves better visual quality with more realistic and natural textures than the original picture.

 # Installation
 **Note:** Because of some dependencies issues with Tensorflow 2.0, We have used Python 3.7.9, This project is perfectly working on Windows machines but causing some issues with Linux based systems.